 The cover includes reimbursement of essential items like toiletries, and basic clothing.
 Some companies offer extra coverage on car rental damage protection, identity theft, and adventure travel coverage.
 Consult your travel agent on which is the best insurance company to use and what exactly they cover

 Examples of travel insurance companies

 There are many companies, travel agents and specialty travel companies that provide travel insurance.
 They vary greatly on price and what they offer or cover.

-At Travel Dudes, we highly recommend getting travel insurance from World Nomads.
+At Travel Dudes, we are an affiliate of World Nomads.

 Volunteer activities in their Standard plan may cover include: